puppetlabs/trapperkeeper/README.md

 connect to it from a remote process while it is running).

-There are some other basic services available that don't ship with the trapperkeeper core, in order to keep the dependency tree to a minimum.
+There are some other basic services available that don't ship with the Trapperkeeper core, in order to keep the dependency tree to a minimum.
 Of particular interest is the [webserver service](https://github.com/puppetlabs/trapperkeeper-webserver-jetty9), which you can use to run clojure Ring applications or java servlets.